Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

   * Place to list any talks I have given
 * Light/dark mode
   * Set by system preference initially
-  * User toggle for light/dark mode - NYI
+  * User toggle for light/dark mode
+  * Mode updates syntax highlighing theme also

 ## Styling